nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `editevent EVENT_INDEX [ev/EVENT_NAME] [from/DATETIME] [to/DATETIME]`

+* Edits the event at the specified `EVENT_INDEX` and edits the relevant event tag tied to all persons in the address book.
-* Edits the event at the specified `EVENT_INDEX`.
-The index refers to the index number shown in the displayed event list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The event index refers to the index number shown in the displayed event list.
+The event index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* Edits will not allow start date time to be after the end date time.

 Examples:
 *  `editevent 1 ev/Birthday Party from/17-07-2023 12:00` Edits the event name and start datetime of the 1st event to be `Birthday Party` and `17-07-2023 12:00` respectively.